aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 `stage.synth({ force: true })` option.
 This will be the default behavior when using `expect(stack)` or `SynthUtils.synth()`.

+### Preserving paths and unique IDs using `node.relocate()`

-The main side effect of this change is that construct paths in unit tests will now change.
+A side effect of adding a `App` parent to "root" stacks is that construct paths and unique IDs in unit tests will now change.
 In the above example, `foo.node.path` will change from `MyFoo` to `Stack/MyFoo`.
 Additionally, tests for resources that utilized `node.uniqueId` to generate names will also change given `uniqueId` is based on the path.

-Since app-less stacks are only used during tests, this should not have implications on production code, but it does break some of our test suite.
+To address this, we propose to introduce a new capability in `constructs` to "**relocate**" a scope to a different path.
+This capability will also be useful generally when refactoring code (for example, if I want to add a level of encapsulation to my app without breaking production deployments).

+Using this capability, we will relocate the "root" stack to the `""` path so that all paths and unique IDs will be preserved.

+### Alternative considered

+We explored the option of fixing all these test expectations throughout the CDK code base and back port this change over the 1.x behind a feature flag in order to reduce the potential merge conflicts between 1.x and 2.x.

+The downsides of this approach are:

+1. This is technically a breaking (behavioral) change for end-users since `node.path` and `node.uniqueId`, and their derivatives, will change for trees rooted by a `Stack`, and unit tests will need to be updated.
+1. We currently don't have a way to implicitly run all our unit tests behind a feature flag, and it is not a trivial capability to add.

 ### What can we do on 1.x?

-In order to reduce [merge conflicts](#repository-migration-efforts) between 1.x and 2.x we considered introducing this change on the 1.x branch prior to forking off 2.x.

-However, this is technically a breaking (behavioral) change for end-users since `node.path` and `node.uniqueId`, and their derivatives, will change for trees rooted by a `Stack`, and unit tests will need to be updated.

-Therefore we propose to introduce this change as a feature flag over the 1.x codebase and migrate all of our unit tests (I don't believe we have a way to enable feature flags for all unit tests, but we can devise one).

-This will allow us to update our tests in 1.x and avoid the merge conflicts forking on 2.x
+We will add `node.relocate()` to `constructs` 3.x and implement this change over 1.x.

 ## 05-METADATA-TRACES